Parking enforcement plans (3 August 2020)

-Whilst we acknowledge that the government is still advising us to work from home if we can, it is evident that vehicles continue to park dangerously such as at junctions or causing unnecessary obstructions particularly on pavements so we will continue to enforce and PCN will be issued.
-Anti-social parking is not permitted and our Civil Enforcement Officers will enforce accordingly.
+It is evident that vehicles continue to park dangerously such as at junctions or causing unnecessary obstructions particularly on pavements so we will continue to enforce and PCN’s will be issued.
+Anti-social parking is not permitted so our Civil Enforcement Officers will enforce accordingly.

 NHS, health and social care workers and NHS COVID-19 volunteers should ensure that they do not park dangerously, causing an obstruction or in an anti-social manner.